-In recent years, the Greek islands have seen an ever increasing number of ‘all inclusive holidays’ being offered by the major tour operators.
-Whilst I understand the attraction of the ‘all inclusive holiday’ for some, such as those with young children, they are sadly starting to have a detrimental and irreversible effect on the very essence of Greece as a holiday destination.
+In recent years, the Greek islands have seen an ever-increasing number of ‘all inclusive holidays’ being offered by the major tour operators.
+Whilst I understand the attraction of the ‘all inclusive holiday’ for some, such as families with young children, or those on a tight budget, they are sadly having a detrimental and irreversible effect on the very essence of Greece as a holiday destination.

-Having visited Greece for over 30 years and for the last 10 years living on the island of Thassos, I believe that one of the most delightful experiences that Greece has to offer, is eating out.
-I have always found the quality and value for money at local tavernas and restaurants hard to beat, with the added bonus in most cases of attractive surroundings.
-However, with ‘all inclusive’ holidays, you usually dine in the same restaurant, often at the same table and at designated times throughout your holiday.
-Yes, the value for money initially looks attractive and it is convenient, but I believe you miss out on a major part of what a holiday in Greece is all about.
+Having visited Greece for over 30 years and for the last 11 years living on the island of Thassos, I believe that one of the most delightful experiences that Greece has to offer, is eating out.
+I have always found the quality and value for money at local tavernas and restaurants hard to beat, with the added bonus of dining al fresco in attractive surroundings.
+However, with ‘all inclusive’ holidays, you usually eat in the same restaurant, often at the same table and at designated times throughout your holiday.
+Yes, the value for money initially looks attractive and it is convenient, but I believe you miss out on a major part of what makes a holiday in Greece so special.

 A further result of this trend and one of the main reasons that the tour operators are promoting this sector so heavily, is that a major proportion of the income from ‘all inclusives’ stays with them in the country where they are based and is therefore lost to the local Greek economy!